NixOS/nix/doc/manual/source/release-notes/rl-2.35.md

   The `nix` binary now links [mimalloc](https://github.com/microsoft/mimalloc) by default, replacing glibc's malloc for all non-GC allocations.
   This yields a **5–12% wall-clock improvement** on evaluation workloads, ranging from `nix-instantiate hello` to `nix-env -qa` and full NixOS configurations.
   The allocator can be disabled at build time with `-Dmimalloc=disabled`.

+- The `revCount` attribute of the Git fetchers is now lazily computed and passed-through as-is when explicitly specified [#15772](https://github.com/NixOS/nix/pull/15772) [#14596](https://github.com/NixOS/nix/pull/14596)

+  `revCount` and `lastModified` attributes passed to the Git fetcher are no longer eagerly validated when explicitly specified.

+  When not explicitly specified, `revCount` is now also a thunk value and not computed eagerly.
+This delays this (potentially) expensive computation until the value is actually required.

 - Configurable file-transfer retry backoff with full jitter and `Retry-After` support [#15023](https://github.com/NixOS/nix/issues/15023) [#15419](https://github.com/NixOS/nix/issues/15419) [#15449](https://github.com/NixOS/nix/pull/15449)